China's Renaissance man nabs taxi ride ahead of foreign rivals

 “Fan Bao is one of the most effective rainmakers in China today,” said Richard Ji, whose All Star Investments owns Didi shares.
 “He’s won friends among China’s tech industry with his charm and track record.
 And in Chinese culture, friendship comes first.”

-Ji’s All Star itself surprised many last year by helping mobile phone maker Xiaomi Inc [XTC.UL] raise $1.1 billion..
+Ji’s All Star itself surprised many last year by helping mobile phone maker Xiaomi Inc raise $1.1 billion. .

 “If you’re looking for the best connected banker to broker a deal in China, Fan Bao is your man,” said a former colleague of Bao’s at a western bank.
 “His secret sauce is his connectivity within China’s venture capital community.”